 It’s a weird time we are living in and uncertainty is very heavy in the air.
 Instead of panicking about what we cannot change, I’m here to help you along the college path.
 One thing I want to heavily stress before we get into any of the steps is to make sure you have a plan in place.
-It does not have to be perfect or even solid, you just have to start making a plan to organize college options and opportunities.
+It does not have to be perfect or even detailed, you just have to start making a plan to organize college options and opportunities.
 Even though the plan might shift, you still have a guideline to make sure you aren’t missing anything and can stay ahead of the curve.
-A good place to start is to get a list of 10-30 colleges you might be interested in and write down what the admissions requirements are for each.
+A good place to start is to get a list of 10-30 colleges you might be interested in and write down what the college admissions requirements are for each.
 That way you know if any requirements change and can pivot to avoid a lost opportunity.

 Now let’s get into the other recommendations…..